iamvetle/Blogg/PROGRESS.md

 - [ ] Expand the registration form to include more information options
 - [ ] Fix the emit between new post and editorcard when it comes to border color and such
+- [ ] fix the connection bettwen the search composables and the related components, integrate more, properly

 ### thoughts